groom playbook

 More detail in the prompt = sharper plan

-/groom works from your prompt plus the codebase plus accumulated lessons.
-The prompt is the only knob fully under your control, so the more concrete it is, the less the skill has to guess.
+The playbook works from your request, the codebase, and accumulated lessons.
+The request is the only knob fully under your control — the more concrete it is, the less the run has to guess.

-Brief prompt — lots of room for misalignment:
+Brief request — lots of room for misalignment:

-Detailed prompt — sharply scoped, fewer rounds of revision:
+Detailed request — sharply scoped, fewer rounds of revision:

 Use Redis (already a dep).
 100 req/min default; configurable via env.